jamesdonoh/data-mining/report.md

 The `Date` attribute in the *Accidents* file is a string representation (with the format `MM/dd/YYYY`) of the calendar date between 1 January and 31 December 2016 that each accident occurred.
 It considered interval-scaled because it is measured on a scale of equal-size units (here days) but no true zero-point [@han, p.
 80].

 Every date occcurs at least once in the data set.
 Using the *Statistics* node in KNIME we can determine that the date that occurs the most (i.e. with the most accidents) was 25 November, with 566 accidents.
 This is therefore the mode date.
 However least-occurring date (i.e. with the least accidents) was 25 December, with only 138, which is likely due to fewer people travelling on Christmas Day.
+For comparison, since 2016 was a leap year with 366 days and the *Accidents* file contains data about 136621 accidents, we can say that the mean number of accidents per day was 373.28.

 Although analysis of accident numbers over the year might reveal seasonal trends, to be sound any conclusions would need to be supported by comparison with data from other years.
 Since reviewing multiple years' data is out of scope for this report, an alternate approach is to look for trends within the year under study.
 For example, we may wish to know if significantly different numbers of accidents occur at weekends.
 Figure \ref{day-of-week-boxplot} uses a box plot to visualise the distribution of of accidents per day of the week.
 Each bar represents a different day.
 Data points that are more than 1.5 times the inter-quartile range (IQR) are plotted separately, all of which are classified by KNIME as 'mild' outliers.